jedrichards/node-deployment/README.md

 Save and exit `/etc/sudoers`.
 We now should be in a postion where we can push to our Gitolite repo, have the `post-receive` execute and granted the `git` user password-less `sudo` rights to run our generic deployment script.
 Now we need to write that script.

 ### 4. The generic deployment script

+I'm calling this a "generic" deployment script because I'm aiming for it to be useful for publishing any reasonably non-complex node app.
+To this end we use the `APP_NAME` value passed in from the `post-receive` hook to tailor the behavour of the script.

+I've been told that `/usr/local/sbin` is a sensible place to put such scripts on Ubuntu so go ahead and create a file called `node-post-receive` there.
+It's important that this file belongs to root, because it's being invoked as root and doing some heavy lifting.

+	cd /usr/local/sbin
+	sudo touch node-post-receive

+The example file is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/node-post-receive) but I'll repeat it here:

+	#!/bin/sh

+	echo Executing post_receive hook for "$APP_NAME"

+	mkdir -p /var/local/node-apps/$APP_NAME

+	unset GIT_INDEX_FILE
+	export GIT_WORK_TREE=/var/local/node-apps/$APP_NAME
+	export GIT_DIR=/home/git/repositories/$APP_NAME.git

+	echo Moving app files to "$GIT_WORK_TREE" ... git checkout -f
+	chown -R node:node $GIT_WORK_TREE

+	echo Restarting $APP_NAME
+	monit restart $APP_NAME

+Basically this script is simply syncronising the contents of the node app directory (in this case `/var/local/node-apps/proxy-node-app`) with the latest revision of files in the bare Gitolite repo.
+Once that's been done it's changing the ownership of the files to the `node` user and restarting the app via Monit.

+You don't have to keep your node apps in `/var/local/node-apps/`, but after some research it seemed like a reasonably sensible location.

+### 5. Upstart

+[Upstart](http://upstart.ubuntu.com) is an event driven daemon which handles the automatic starting of services at boot, as well as restarting them if their associated process dies.
+In the context of a Node application we can use it to effectively daemonize the app into a system service.
+In other words we can start the app with a command like `sudo start proxy-node-app` and have it run in the background without taking over our shell or quiting when we exit our SSH session.

+Upstart is already on your box if you're running Ubuntu 10.04 like me, but if you don't have it I think it's gettable via `apt-get`.